LotusiaStewardship/lotus-lib/docs/SIGHASH_LOTUS/SIGHASH_LOTUS_QUICKSTART.md

 # SIGHASH_LOTUS Quick Start Guide

-Fast-track guide to using SIGHASH_LOTUS in lotus-lib.
+Fast-track guide to using SIGHASH_LOTUS in lotus-sdk.

 ---